How to Become a Well Informed and Inspired Philanthropist

-- Think about your lifetime contributions and leadership through estate planning and conversation with your family about values and community needs.
+- Think about your lifetime contributions and leadership through estate planning and conversations with your family about values and community needs.

-- Join with others to consider the big issues, such as global warming, economic development, education, electoral reform, or health care.
+- Join with others to consider the significant issues, such as the environment, economic development, education, electoral reform, or health care.

 "Inspired Giving" walks you through each of these steps, in depth, and even includes worksheets, a multitude of tips and charts, and plenty of personal stories from donors.
 It is a book that you will consult again and again as you plan your giving.

 More Books for the Inspired Philanthropist

 While "Inspired Giving" should be on your philanthropic bookshelf, there are others that you might want to read, such as:

 Forces for Good: The Six Practices of High-Impact Nonprofits by Leslie Crutchfield and Heather McLeod Grant.
 This 2012 book collected data on hundreds of charities to determine why some succeeded and others failed.
 What the authors found out can guide any philanthropist's search for the most effective charities out there.

 The Life You Can Save: How to Do Your Part to End World Poverty by Peter Singer, 2010.
 Singer has led the way with research into where your dollars can do the most good.
 The answer lies in combating global poverty.
 Some of this information might surprise you and make you a bit uncomfortable, but it might change the way you look at your giving.
 Singer also has a website where he lists the best charities for solving poverty around the world.